 Being careful when you wash it will also help.
 Using our Wool & Cashmere Wash will nourish the cashmere fibres, helping to keep them strong and pill less.

 Washing inside out will also reduce the rubbing of the outside of the garment while washing.
 Gentle hand or machine washing will be better for it than dry cleaning or just throwing it in a normal wash cycle.

-Pills can be easily removed using a cashmere comb or garment bristle brush — never use a razor or scissors as you'll damage the fibres and make it worse.
+Pills can be easily removed using Ms BROWN Wool & Cashmere Comb — never use a razor or scissors as you'll damage the fibres and make it worse.
 After washing, simply lie the garment flat and use the comb, brushing in one direction to gently remove pills.
 Your garment will look as brand new as the day your bought it after this process.